iOS 14 compatible devices list: Will you be able to install it on your iPhone today?

-Apple's Sept.
-15 'Time Flies' event included, among a slew of new product releases (see everything announced here), the announcement of iOS 14's official release date.
+Apple's Tuesday event included, among a slew of new product releases (see everything announced here), the announcement of iOS 14's official release date.
 Starting today, owners of compatible iPhones will be able to install Apple's newest operating system, which was originally announced in June at the Worldwide Developers Conference.
-Among the new features coming to iOS 14, Apple previewed a new app organizer and home screen widgets for the first time on iPhone ($699 at Amazon), as well as a more compact Siri interface.
+Among the new features coming to iOS 14, Apple previewed a new app organizer and home screen widgets for the first time on the iPhone, as well as a more compact Siri interface.
 The new iOS 14 update will also let you play a video thumbnail (Picture in Picture) while doing other things and add face coverings to your Memoji.

 As with any new iOS update, you may be wondering whether you'll still be able to use your old iPhone or if it's time to upgrade to a newer version.
 When Apple revealed iOS 13 last year, it announced the update would work with iPhone 6S, iPhone SE (2016) and newer models.
 This year is the same -- Apple isn't excluding the iPhone 6S or its older version of the iPhone SE.

 Here's the official list of devices that will work with iOS 14 and iPadOS 14.
-If you're buying a new phone in the fall, it'll come with the new iOS installed.
+If you're buying a new phone this fall, it'll come with the new iOS installed.

 Devices that will support iOS 14, iPadOS 14